whatsupmailbox/whatsupmailbox.github.io/_posts/2015-10-02-FabFitFun-Subscription-Box-Fall-2015-Review-Coupon.md

 </a></center>
 <br>

-<p>OMG, there's so many items in here!
-I think this is the most FabFitFun has ever sent and even before I go into each item, I already can sense that this might be my favorite from them yet!</p>
+<p>OMG, look at all the items in here!
+I think this is the most FabFitFun has ever sent and even before I go into each item, I already can sense that this might be my favorite box from them yet!</p>

 <H4>Items in detail:</H4>